griccardos/krakenctl/README.md

 Then run `reboot`

-#### windows
+### windows
-- this requires usb-1.0.lib and libusb-1.0.lib to be placed in the libusb directory (download latest).
+- This requires usb-1.0.lib and libusb-1.0.lib to be placed in the libusb directory (download latest).
 - cargo build
-- stop nzxt cam software
+- Stop nzxt cam software
-- disable cam service
+- Disable cam service
-- download zadig usb driver insaller.
-(Use at your own risk)
-- select Kraken interface 0. and install winusb
+- Download zadig usb driver insaller.
+(Use at your own risk).
+Select Kraken interface 0 (ONLY 0, not 1). and install winusb (this downgrades from winusb10 to winusb6)
+- If windows no longer recognising the usb device after reboot:
+  - turn computer off, remove power cable or turn off power supply for a few seconds, turn back on
+  - boot into linux and run krakenctl there

 ### How to use
 $ krakenctl [OPTIONS]